Abbie Pobjoy is a writer, director and documentary-maker from Melbourne, Australia.

 With a strong sense to unleash the female and queer experience on screen, Abbie’s second film, ‘Backing Up Bilitis,’ based on the non-fictional events of the gay liberation era and in conjunction with the Australian Lesbian and Gay archives, premiered and was recently nominated for ‘Best Achievement in Screenplay’, at the 2019 St Kilda Film Festival as well as nominated for Byron Bay’s, ‘Young Australian Filmmaker of the Year.’
 It also travelled internationally as apart of the CILECT prize where it won the EDI Award (Equity, Diversity and Inclusion) amongst the Asia Pacific region.

 With a constant urge for social justice, Abbie’s work has also be recognised by BBFF Media, Stronger Than Fiction and Global Citizen.
-She is now currently in development for her first major factual work, ‘Why Did She Have To Tell The World?’ funded through the Melbourne Arts Young Creatives Lab and underneath the mentorship of Sue Maslin.
+She is now currently in development for her first television documentary, ‘Why Did She Have To Tell The World?’ funded through the Melbourne Arts Young Creatives Lab and being executive produced by Sue Maslin.

 Drop her a line using the email below.